-The planning commission as an appointed body that advises the elected governing body concerning physical development in the community.
+The Planning Commission is an advisory committee that advises Borough Council concerning physical development in the community.
 They provide policy advice on planning for land use regulations, such as zoning and subdivision controls.
 They have immense potential influence on the protection, enhancement, and conversion of open spaces in a community.
 Myerstown Borough has had a planning commission since 1966.

 The Planning Commission is governed by the Pennsylvania Municipalities Planning Code (MPC)(Act of 1968, P.L.805, No.247), which was enacted in 1968 as enabling legislation to empower counties and municipalities, individually or jointly, to plan their development and to govern the same by zoning, subdivision and land development ordinances and additional tools.